-6.0 Who do we share Personal Data with?
+6.0 Who Do We Share Personal Data with?

 We do not share your Personal Data with anyone other than the following without your consent:

-- With sponsors of contests or promotions for which you register;
+With sponsors of contests or promotions for which you register.

-With third-party social media networks, advertising networks and websites, which usually act as separate controllers, so that IronNet can market and advertise on third party platforms and websites;
+With third-party social media networks, advertising networks, and websites, which usually act as separate controllers, so that IronNet can market and advertise on third-party platforms and websites.

-In individual instances, with professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based in countries in which we operate who provide consultancy, banking, legal, insurance and accounting services, and to the extent we are legally obliged to share or have a legitimate interest in sharing your Personal Data;
+In individual instances, with professional advisers acting as processors or joint controllers including lawyers, bankers, auditors, and insurers based in countries in which we operate who provide consultancy, banking, legal, insurance, and accounting services, and to the extent we are legally obliged to share or have a legitimate interest in sharing your Personal Data.

-For further information on the recipients of your Personal Data, please contact us by using the information in the “Contact us” section on our Corporate Website.
+For further information on the recipients of your Personal Data, please contact us using the information in the Contact section of our website.

-7.0 International transfer of Personal Data.
+7.0 International Transfer of Personal Data

 IronNet Cybersecurity, Inc.